 Thomaston Grammar School: “We are all Explorers: The Art of Exploration”

 Imagine what it means to be an explorer.
 In an expedition to Wheeler Bay Wildlife Sanctuary, children investigated the landscape.
 With journals in hand, they documented local plant life, found evidence of animals, and recorded the beauty of their natural surroundings.
 Ultimately, back in the classroom, kids created original prints inspired by their observations.
 They examined accounts of historic biologists, inventors, and local artists.
 One child said, “Hey!
 We’re learning history, but it’s a fun way of learning history!”
 Like the individuals they studied, kids realized the value of keeping detailed journals of their own, tracking their insights and LEAPS’ experiences, and becoming skilled printmakers.

 St. George School: “Galvanizing Connections between the Landscape and Ourselves”

-Investigating the beauty of their local landscape, children build intimate connections with the land while creating expressions of their “home place.”
-They become keen observers of the “world close by” – designing motifs from their walks in the woods or by the water.
-They work in journals, make prints, and write poetry, integrating ideas from books like Sail Away and House Held up by Trees.
-Their final artworks combine images from nature with unique self-portraits.
-Kids learn that when they are rooted in the natural world, they have the strength to stand firm on issues that they hold dear.
+Investigating the beauty of their local landscape, children connected with the land while creating expressions of their “home place.”
+They become keen observers of the “world close by,” designing motifs inspired by walks in the woods or by the water on the St. George Peninsula.
+They wrote in journals, made prints, and invented poems, integrating ideas from literature.
+Their final works of art combined images from nature with mono-type self-portraits.
+Young people learned that like deeply rooted trees they can stand firm and become change makers in a changing world.